BambuReviews

 The X1 Carbon uses a Micro Lidar sensor to map the build plate and compensate for surface variation.
 The P1S uses vibration-based calibration (resonance frequency measurement to set vibration compensation, but no Lidar for first-layer height).

-Practical impact: In my experience, both machines produce excellent first layers in normal conditions.
+Practical impact: In practice, both machines produce excellent first layers in normal conditions.
 The Lidar becomes more valuable when you’re printing on surfaces that vary in height across the bed, or when you switch between different plate types frequently.
 For most users printing on the same surface consistently, the P1S’s calibration is sufficient.

 AI Camera vs. Basic Camera